izual0110/jfr-merger/README.md

 # Start a development REPL (includes the HTTP server on port 8080)
 clj -M:repl

-# or produce an executable uberjar
+# or build and run the executable uberjar
-clj -X:uberjar
+clj -T:build uber
 java -jar target/app-app-0.1.0-standalone.jar
 ```